Why do some women like to date inmates?

 - She would like to date a handsome and/or younger man

-Let's face it; Inmates have time to work out and women find a good body attractive especially if, in real life, these girls haven't had the opportunity to lay their hands on someone good-looking.
-Hint, ladies: If good-looking guys are passing you by, there's a reason for it; look over yourself critically and work it out (literally in some cases)... which leads us to suggest that:
+Let's face it; inmates have time to work out and women find a good body attractive especially if, in real life, these girls haven't had the opportunity to lay their hands on someone good-looking...
+A hint, ladies, coming your way: If good-looking guys are passing you by, there's a reason for it; look over yourself critically and work it out (literally in some cases)... which leads us to suggest that:

 - She's an ugly trout and feels she's out of options (There I said it!
 How dare I!)